jazzband/django-debug-toolbar/README.rst

    * `HIDE_DJANGO_SQL`: If set to True (the default) then code in Django itself won't be show in SQL stacktraces.

+   * `SHOW_TEMPLATE_CONTEXT`: If set to True (the default) then a template's context will be included with it in the Template debug panel.
+Turning this off is useful when you have large template contexts, or you have template contexts with lazy datastructures that you don't want to be evaluated.

    Example configuration::

 	def custom_show_toolbar(request):